 Delivered in a partnership between the LGA and the Design Council, the Design in Public Sector programme equips councils with design skills and techniques to apply to their toughest service challenges.

-In the latest phase of the programme, 14 projects across England have been selected onto the Design in Public Sector programme to help address complex public health challenges and improve outcomes for their residents.
+In the latest phase of the programme, 16 councils across England have been selected onto the Design in Public Sector programme to help address complex challenges and improve outcomes for their residents.

 The key elements of the programme are:

 - Builds design skills and capabilities within the council and across partners, to improve service outcomes

 - Delivers an accelerated learning experience for local authorities